 Medicare Advantage vs. Medicare Supplement Plans

 Coke or Pepsi?
 Domino's or Pizza Hut?
 Miller Lite or Bud Light?
-Burger King or McDonalds, Popeye's KFC or Chik-Fil-A?
-Everyone has their own preference when it comes to what tastes the best to them.
+Burger King or McDonald's, Popeye's, KFC, or Chick-fil-A?
+Everyone has their own preference for what tastes best.
 And, Medicare Insurance is no different.
-Aside from the question "Why Is Medicare Not Free", the next most asked question by our clients is "Which Is Better, Medicare Advantage or Medigap/Medicare Supplement plans"?
+Aside from "Why Is Medicare Not Free," the second most-asked question from our clients is: "Which Is Better, Medicare Advantage or Medigap/Medicare Supplement plans?"

-In all fairness, I believe 100% of Independent Medicare Brokers will tell you that Medicare Supplements paired with Original Medicare offers superior coverage, flexibility and predictability than any Medicare Advantage plan available.
-This is because there are better benefits, better access to quality healthcare and over your lifetime, the combination of Original/Traditional Medicare with a Medicare Supplement Plan N, G or F will have the lowest exposure to financial risk that you could have.
-But, everyone with Medicare has a choice, and it is important to do your best to make the most out of your decision.
+In all fairness, I believe 100% of Independent Medicare Brokers will tell you that Medicare Supplements paired with Original Medicare offer superior coverage, flexibility, and predictability than any Medicare Advantage plan available.
+This is because it provides better benefits and access to quality healthcare.
+Over your lifetime, the combination of Original/Traditional Medicare with a Medicare Supplement Plan N, G, or F will have the lowest exposure to financial risk.
+But everyone with Medicare has a choice, and it is essential to do your best to make the most out of your decision.

-A lot of things come into play, the first is Healthcare is Personal.
-And, as such, everyone has a different view or take on what is most important to them, and their families when it comes to healthcare.
+Many factors come into play; the first is that Healthcare is Personal.
+As such, everyone has a different view of what is most important to them and their families regarding healthcare.
 Do you travel?
 Do you like being in control of your Healthcare?
-Do you like having to see a Primary Care Provider, Do you mind needing to get referrals to see a specialist?
+Do you prefer to see a Primary Care Provider, or would you want referrals to a specialist?
 How large is your rainy Day Fund?
 What plans are available in your area?
-Do your wear glasses or contacts?
+Do you wear glasses or contacts?
 Have you had any Health Scares?
-Do you take Prescription Medications, etc.
+Do you take Prescription Medications, etc?

-Another key but inexact thing to do is not to think about your health and your healthcare needs at 65, because you will only be 65 for a year. you need to try and project what you think your life and more importantly your health will look like over the next, 5, 10 and 20 years.
+Another key but inexact thing to do is not to think about your health and your healthcare needs at 65, because you will only be 65 for a year.
+You need to try to project what you think your life and, more importantly, your health will look like over the next 5, 10, and 20 years.
 I know that is difficult, but look back and reflect on your older family members, remember when they were 65 and then at 75 or 80?
-Eventually life and Father Time come into play, and eventually we all realize that we are no longer in our 40's or 50's and we are not bullet-proof any longer.
-I know it is a difficult thing to predict, but you are not looking going to be able to fully compare your needs unless you can complete this exercise to the best of your ability.
+Eventually, life and Father Time set in, and we realize we are no longer in our 40s or 50s and are not bulletproof.
+I know it isn't easy to predict, but you will not be able to thoroughly compare your needs unless you complete this exercise to the best of your ability.

-In this brief article we will touch on the biggest differences between Medicare Advantage Plans and Medigap Plans.
-For more detailed information you can find much more information an all things Medicare on our website at www.bradenmedicare.com and on the www.medicare.gov website.
+In this brief article, we will discuss the key differences between Medicare Advantage Plans and Medigap Plans.
+For more detailed information, you can find much more information on all things Medicare on our website at www.bradenmedicare.com and on the www.medicare.gov website.

 How To Compare Medicare Advantage vs. Medigap Plans

-If you are new to Medicare or want to change your plans, finding the plan with the right health benefits for you is essential.
-When deciding which plan to enroll in, your first step should be to choose between Medigap plan vs. Medicare Advantage plans.
-Understanding which plan type best fits your needs is top priority when enrolling in coverage.
+If you are new to Medicare or want to change your plan, finding one with the right health benefits for you is essential.
+When deciding which plan to enroll in, your first step should be to choose between Medigap and Medicare Advantage plans.
+Understanding which plan type best fits your needs is the top priority when enrolling in coverage.
 And, remember, you only have one chance to enroll in any Medicare Supplement Plan that you desire during your one-time, Initial Enrollment Period (IEP).

-Many people think they can get by on the cheap for a few years, but if you run into a big health situation or health scare, you may not qualify for a Medicare Supplement or Medigap plan down the road, due to the fact you will have to pass the Medical Underwriting process.
-We have seen to many bad things happen to good people, so please just do your homework and put a lot of thought into your decisions.
-If you do that, then whatever you decide to choose (Medicare Advantage or Medicare Supplement/Medigap), you will be choosing what you believe is the best plan for your.
+Many people think they can get by on the cheap for a few years.
+Still, if you run into a big health situation or health scare, you may not qualify for a Medicare Supplement or Medigap plan down the road, because you will have to pass the Medical Underwriting process.
+We have seen too many adverse outcomes for good people, so please do your homework and put careful thought into your decisions.
+If you do that, whatever you choose (Medicare Advantage or Medicare Supplement/Medigap) will be the best plan for you.

 There are many differences between Medicare Advantage vs. Medicare Supplement plans.
-So, it is crucial to research and thoroughly understand how each plan type works before deciding.
-You are not alone in your research, and we are here to help you every step of the way if you need us.
+It is crucial to research and thoroughly understand how each plan type works before making a decision.
+You are not alone in your research, and we are here to help you every step of the way.

-Note: Think of your children and your spouse when making your decision, and involve them as much as you can.
+Note: Consider your children and your spouse when making your decision, and involve them as much as possible.
 Why?
-The answer to that is simple, because eventually, whether you like it or not or want to think about it or deny it, there is a high percentage that they will be the ones who are in charge of your healthcare on down the road.
-And, you may not believe this, but spouses and children and grandchildren, always want the best coverage and the best care for their parents and grandparents, more than most people want for themselves.
+The answer is simple: eventually, whether you like it or not, or want to think about it or deny it, there is a high likelihood that they will be the ones in charge of your healthcare.
+And you may not believe this, but spouses, children, and grandchildren always want the best coverage and care for their parents and grandparents more than most people want for themselves.

 The Major Differences Between Medicare Advantage Plans and Medigap (Medicare Supplement) Plans

 While Medicare Supplement plans pay secondary to Original Medicare, Medicare Advantage plans become your primary source of coverage when you enroll.
 Did you know that Medicare (The US Government) Medicare pays about $1,000 per month to the Medicare Advantage Insurance Companies, simply for taking on the risk of your healthcare?
-The idea is that this pays for your healthcare needs.
-In reality, this is where the majority of all Medicare Advantage plans get the money to advertise like crazy, and; how they can offer additional benefits that are not allowed under Original Medicare.
+The idea is that this covers your healthcare expenses.
+In reality, this is where most Medicare Advantage plans get the money to advertise heavily and offer additional benefits not allowed under Original Medicare.

-When Medicare was started, the idea was simply for older Americans to be able to have access to hospitalization and healthcare in retirement.
-Eventually, Insurance companies lobbied the House of Representatives and the US Senate to be able to offer "alternatives" to Original Medicare.
-This was when President Clinton signed Medicare Part C (C stood for Choice back then) into Law, Then, later president George W Bush signed Medicare Part D into law.
+When Medicare was established, the idea was to give older Americans access to hospitalization and healthcare in retirement.
+Eventually, Insurance companies lobbied the House of Representatives and the U.S. Senate to offer "alternatives" to Original Medicare.
+This was when President Clinton signed Medicare Part C (C stood for Choice at the time) into Law.
+Later, President George W. Bush signed Medicare Part D into law.

-Much like your taste in food and beverages we mentioned at the start of this article, depending on your lifestyle, budget, and medical coverage needs, one typ of Medicare plan will suit your needs more than the other.
+As with your taste in food and beverages, mentioned at the start of this article, depending on your lifestyle, budget, and medical coverage needs, one type of Medicare plan will suit you better than another.

 The Pros & Cons of Medicare Advantage and Medigap/Medicare Supplement Plans